 Working closely with a site neighbour and his arsenal of plant machinery the first objective was to carry out the earthworks and grading of the land.

-The top area of the site adjacent to the future holiday lets was to be a communal barbecue area taking in stunning views across the valley.
+The top area of the site adjacent to the house was to be a communal barbecue area taking in stunning views across the valley.

 A pergola was to provide a sense of intimacy and protection on a very exposed site whilst still remaining open to the wider landscape.
 We wanted to maintain a dialogue with the original house and its history so we decided to construct the pergola from reclaimed oak and shape the ground around it with stone found on site.